Snyk/docs/_docs_github/6_authorizing-github.md

 To test your GitHub organisation's repositories with Snyk, you will need to have sufficient user permissions.
 When you authenticate Snyk, GitHub will show you which organisations you can integrate.

-If you do not have the correct permissions, you will see "Access request pending" next to your ogranisation's name, and you will be unable to see this organisation's projects in Snyk.
+If you do not have the correct permissions, you will see "Access request pending" next to your organisation's name, and you will be unable to see this organisation's projects in Snyk.

 ![Adding your GH repos](https://res.cloudinary.com/snyk/image/upload/f_auto,q_auto,w_auto/v1479811749/docs/github-org-permissions.png)